sasiedharan/project-1/README.md

 Model Performance

-The ANN model was trained and evaluated on the dataset with the following results:
+The ANN model was trained and evaluated with the following results:

 Training Accuracy: 94.52%